dereknovak/LS170-LS/study_guide.md

 https://launchschool.com/lessons/4af196b9/assignments/21ef33af

 "...a Protocol Data Unit (PDU) is an amount or block of data transferred over a network.
 Different protocols or protocol layers refer to PDUs by different names.
 At the Link/ Data Link layer, for example, a PDU is known as a frame.
 At the Internet/ Network layer it is known as a packet.
 At the Transport layer, it is known as a segment (TCP) or datagram (UDP)."

+- A protocol data unit (**PDU**) represents a block of data that is transferred across a network, with each PDU receiving a different name depending on its placement within the OSI or TCP/IP model.

 Specific Layer PDUs: